WinsDominoes/pong/README.md

 # pong
-A game of pong written in C. because i wanted to try making games in C
+Pong developed in C for idk

 ## inspiration
 inspired from my friend DoubleCheck, for making his Pong project in C++